 Because this oops paint is a satin sheen, I will be waxing this project.

-Stain waterfall dresser top
+Stain waterfall chest of drawers top

 See the BLUE arrows?
 I had to make some changes to the hardware of the dresser.
 The metal hardware had some tortoise shell (?) inserts.
 One of them was broken, and I didn’t think it looked good with the blue paint, so I removed them.